gophercloud/gophercloud/README.md

 godep save ./...
 ```

-This will install all the source files you need into a `pkg` directory, which is
+This will install all the source files you need into a `Godeps/_workspace` directory, which is
-referenceable from your own source files.
+referenceable from your own source files when you use the `godep go` command.

 ## Getting started